deep-thought-labs/drive/README.md

 # Drive

-**Infrastructure management platform for Infinite Drive and beyond.
+**Open infrastructure management platform.
 Orchestrate services.
 Deploy nodes.
 Scale infrastructure.**

 > _A cypherpunk nation in cyberspace.
 Powered by improbability._

+Drive is an open infrastructure management platform designed for **Infinite Improbability Chain** and beyond.
+Orchestrate blockchain nodes, services, and infrastructure with a unified interface.
+Part of the **Infinite Drive** ecosystem and **Project 42**.
+Developed by [Deep Thought Labs](https://deep-thought.computer).
+For information about **Infinite Improbability Chain**, see the [Infinite repository](https://github.com/deep-thought-labs/infinite).

 ---